Halloween Special: Scary Online Interview Stories: 2025 Edition

 Online Interview - Tip 1: Don't look like Bob, the scary camp counselor.

-Lighting is crucial: have the light directly across from your face, not too close, but it should be enough to illuminate your face evenly, not from below or above, or on either side.
+Lighting is crucial: position the light directly across from your face, not too close, but just enough to illuminate it evenly, without being from below, above, or on either side.
 The best light is direct natural daylight, so sitting across from a window is ideal; however, a ring or similar light can light your face evenly.
-Also, ensure the lighting is not dim and you are in a well-lit space.
-Before the interview, try a few places where the light may be best in your home.
+Also, ensure the lighting is not dim and that you are in a well-lit space.
+Before the interview, try a few places in your home where the light may be best.

 Werewolves and Vampires lurking in the house:

 Pets.
 Many of us have pets in our homes these days, and it's great to have these little (and sometimes big) companions in our lives, particularly during the pandemic, when isolation can get lonely.
-Pets are great to have around, but not in our formal interviews.
+Pets are great to have around, but they're not suitable for our formal interviews.

 Online interview - Tip 2: Keep the scary animals from interrupting the interviews.